(aka The Flophouse

 - Wha Happun?: His most well-known series.
 A Video Review Show chronicling "the missteps of the entertainment industry", discussing the histories of projects which suffered from Troubled Productions or languished in Development Hell.
 While primarily focused on video games, the show occasionally branches out to cover gaming consoles and films.

-- Crymetina Reviews: Matt's Wife Crymetina is shown video game characters (usually fighting game characters) and she gives her honest critique of their costumes through her experience as a fashion designer.
+- Crymetina Critiques: Matt's wife, Crymetina, gives her honest critique of the costumes worn by video game characters (usually fighting game characters) through her experience as a fashion designer.

 - Gone Too Soon: Matt provides retrospectives on the rise and fall of video game developers famous for making multiple Cult Classics and/or Acclaimed Flops.

 - Flophouse Funsies: One-shot Let's Plays with no particular theme.

 - The Flophouse Files: Themed in the style of a noir detective story, Matt investigates odd patterns within the publisher or injury, such as Acclaim's insane marketing stunts, Midway's attempts to copy their own Mortal Kombat success, or how the car combat genre pretty much disappeared after the PS1 generation.

 - Bug Report: Matt plays a buggy video game and shares his experience as a video game bug tester to explain where bugs in video games come up, why they do, and how they affect gameplay beyond the obvious.

 - Matt's Nightmares: Matt plays a horror game, either as a one-shot or a short series.
 This format originated as a full Let's Play of Rise of Nightmares (then titled Rise of Mattmares), and retains a variation of that series' titlecard.